ROJAVA FILM COMMUNE | FORMS OF FREEDOM

 Add to calendar

 State of Concept announces the first exhibition of Rojava Film Commune in Greece, a collective of filmmakers founded in 2015 and based in the autonomous region of Rojava, which means “West” and refers to the Western part of Kurdistan (present-day Northern Syria).
-The show is the second chapter of the exhibition chapter “Department of Justice” running from May 2018 until May 2020, and supported by the Foundation for Arts Initiatives.
+The show titled Forms of Freedom is the second chapter of the exhibition chapter “Department of Justice” running from May 2018 until May 2020, and supported by the Foundation for Arts Initiatives.

 The Commune tasks itself to represent the values and ideals of the Rojava Revolution, but also to mediate and depict the daily struggles in the Syrian civil war and Rojava’s collective attempt to build a new society.
 Rojava Film Commune stimulates local film culture by producing new films, educating a new generation of filmmakers, and organising film screenings and discussions about the role of film within contemporary society.
 Following the 1960 fire in Rojava’s only cinema in Amûde, which saw the deaths of 298 children, the Commune aims to reclaim cinema and film as a central space through which we can reimagine society.
 As a commemorative act of this tragic event, since 2016 the 13th of November – the day of fire – is the opening day of Film Festival organised by the Commune.
 This year’s third edition was held recently in the city of Kobane and was devoted to the themes of resistance, women and cultural sovereignty.